Nexmo/station/_documentation/stitch/in-app-video/overview.md

 ## Concepts

 **Conversation**
     -> A conversation is a shared core component that Nexmo APIs rely on.
-Conversations happen over multiple mediums and and can have associated Users through Memberships.
+Conversations happen over multiple mediums and can have associated Users through Memberships.

 **User**
     -> The concept of a user exists in Nexmo APIs, you can associate one with a user in your own application if you choose.
 A user can have multiple memberships to conversations and can communicate with other users through various different mediums.

 **Member**
     -> Memberships connect users with conversations.
-Each membership has one conversation and one user however a user can have many memberships to conversations just as conversations can have many members.
+Each membership has one conversation and one user, however, a user can have many memberships to conversations just as conversations can have many members.

 **Video**
     -> Video streams can be enabled and disabled in a Conversation so that Members can communicate with video.